taichi/modernjs/modernjs.en.md

 It may be a little expensive, but it's normal for developers.

 ## About my background
-My career started from a place where I spent about 10 years as a soldier who makes goliologie in Java with a contracted system with SIer.
+My career started from a place where I spent about 10 years as a soldier who makes enterprise systems in Java with a contracted system with SIer.
 So, there are a lot of knowledge about Java, the most useful thing is server side technology related to Java.

-Now I can program with various languages ​​as it is, but in the end I am converting the mysterious oleo language that closely resembles Java to the brain into Ruby and Python and output it.
+Now I can program with various languages as it is, but in the end I am converting the mysterious oleo language that closely resembles Java to the brain into Ruby and Python and output it.

 That's why when learning environments other than Java, there is a tendency to want to work in an environment that is easy to convert to that oleore Java.